aiven/aiven-docs/docs/tools/kubernetes.md

 ### Using the service

-Once the service is up and running (you can see your database in the Aiven web console as well at this point) let's deploy a pod to test the connection to PostgreSQL from Kubernetes.
+Once the service is up and running (you can see your database in the Aiven Console as well at this point) let's deploy a pod to test the connection to PostgreSQL from Kubernetes.

 Create a file named `pod-psql.yaml` with the content below: